Different Types of Aggregate, Their Uses, and Sizes

 Screening separates aggregate into particle size fractions (source - Powerscreening)

 Aggregates are essential for civil engineering construction.
 They are hard, granular, mineral materials, used on their own or with the addition of cement, lime or bituminous binders.
 They are utilised across all forms of infrastructure and are a critical component in roads, concrete structures, and coastal protection.
-In this blog we look at the different types of aggregate and their uses.
+In this guide we look at the different types of aggregate and their uses.
 We will also cover the increased use of manufactured and recycled aggregates.

 Want to chat about how Tensar solutions could benefit your project?
 Contact us now to speak to our friendly team today.